-Curriculum landscape maps are created by the teachers, coaches, department leaders and coordinators, who spend many hours reaching consensus about the knowledge and skills that are essential in supporting students in reaching their potential and be preparing for their futures!
+Curriculum landscape maps are created by the teachers, instructional coaches, department leaders and coordinators, who spend many hours reaching consensus about the knowledge and skills that are essential in supporting students in learning content and skills to be prepared for future success.

 The curriculum maps show the following information: